alpaca-lang/alpaca/Tour.md

     type a_and_b = string | atom

 As an aside, both the functions `a/1` and `b/1` above have the return type `rec`, meaning "infinitely recursive" since neither ever return a value.
 This is a legitimate type in Alpaca.

+# Exporting and Importing Functions<a id="sec-8" name="sec-8"></a>

+There are a few handy shortcuts for exporting and importing functions to be aware of.
+If you have different versions of a function (same name, different number of arguments) and you want to export them all, you can leave out the arity when exporting, e.g.

+    module example

+    -- this will export foo/1 and foo/2 for you:
+    export foo

+    let foo x = x

+    let foo x y = x + y

+You can also import functions with or without arity, e.g. `import example.foo/1` for only the first `foo` in the example above or `import example.foo` for both versions.
+Subsets of a module's functions can be imported in a list format as well, for example if we have a simple math helper module:

+    -- some simple math functions:
+    module math

+    export add, sub, mult

+    let add x y = x + y
+    let sub x y = x - y
+    let mult x y = x * y

+We can then import two of the functions with a list:

+    -- imports and uses two of the math functions module example

+    import math.[add, sub]

+    let f () = add 2 (sub 5 3)

+When giving lists of functions to import you can include arity if you only want a specific version of a function.